Back to Blogs

 Contractual Flow-Downs, SLAs, and Multi-Factor Authentication Mandates

 One of the most effective ways to manage vendor-related risks is through clear contract language that sets specific expectations for third-party performance.
-Contractual flow-downs ensure that key compliance obligations extend from the primary vendor to any subcontractors they may use.
+Contractual flow-downs ensure that key compliance obligations extend to any subcontractors the primary vendor uses.
 Including well-defined service level agreements (SLAs) helps formalize expectations around performance standards, timelines, and response procedures.
 Additionally, requiring security controls like multi-factor authentication for all vendor systems adds another layer of protection against unauthorized access.
 These are crucial in reinforcing risk mitigation techniques for vendors because they help create enforceable accountability across the vendor ecosystem.

 Scenario Analysis and Risk Quantification Models